FidelityInternational/cicimages-tools/.github/ISSUE_TEMPLATE/new-exercise.md

 ## Acceptance Criteria:
 ### Introduction
-`# Required - Give a written explanation of the purpose of playbooks in Ansible`
+`# Required - Give a written explanation of the purpose of the topic this exercise is based on`

 ### Tutorial